anders/luabot-scripts/README.md

 ## Bugs
   * It does not deal with case-insensitive file systems.
 Script names may conflict and wreak havoc on the history.
-  * It does not check if a script was deleted.